Introduction

 Water is a national issue for several reasons:

-• The trading status of South African agricultural products, both for export and local, is threatened by the quality of water in some areas.
-The shadow goes further than the safety of the food to the very profitability of various businesses (read “jobs”).
+- The trading status of South African agricultural products, both for export and local, is threatened by the quality of water in some areas.
+The shadow goes further than the safety of the food to the survival – never mind profitability – of the economy itself.

 African business environment